codercreative/sunnyside-agency/README.md

 ### Challenges along the way

-- Keeping track of all the "moving parts" in different browser sizes
+- Keeping track of all the "moving parts" in different screen sizes with grid and flexbox
-- Have text overlap images in some but not all sections of
 - Creating the hamburger nav
+- Have text overlap images in some but not all sections
+- Getting rid of default padding around images (solution: `display: block`)

 ### What I learned

+- Remembering to use the `picture` tag to switch between mobile and desktop images based on screen size:

 ```html
 <picture>